nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/configuration-endpoint.md

 ### Response

-If successful, returns a JSON representation of configured properties (the ones from the configuration.properties file) and the runtime properties (the ones from Framework#getProperties) with sensitive informations redacted.
+If successful, returns a JSON representation of the configured properties (the ones from the configuration.properties file), the runtime properties (the ones from Framework#getProperties) and the configuration service properties (the ones contributed to the `ConfigurationService`).
+Sensitive information is redacted.

 ### Status Codes